cs280-berkeley/cs280-berkeley.github.io/index.md

 ## Updates

-* Exam on Thursday 4/6 at 3:30PM in Soda 306!
+* Project presentations on 5/9 at 3:30PM in Soda 306!
-* Final project guideliness released
+* Final project presentation guideliness released
-* Written exam date announced
-* Assignment 2 released

 ## Lectures